rt18621/caesar_cipher_assignment/caesar_cipher.md

 ## Spec

-The only things which should be alterred in the assignment repository are of "caesar_cipher.py" and "README.txt".
+The only things which should be alterred in the assignment repository are of "caesar_cipher.py" and "README.md".
 Do not change the test files!

 To ensure the tests will work, make sure: